sdfajardob/COL14/data/README.md

 data/COL14_v1.0.0.csv
 ```

 The analysis scripts in `../R/` currently read a file called `COL14_v1.0.0.csv` from an absolute path.
 After adding the database here, update the `read.csv(...)` path at the top of each script to point to this file (see `../R/README.md`).
-Keeping a single, versioned copy in `data/` is what lets the database, the code, and each Zenodo release stay in step.

 ## Versioning the database